michael0710/veralayoutcheck/README.md

 Additionally, there are special tokens that can be used in the template file:

  * `$DOXYCOMMENT` expects one doxygen documentation comment.
 The parameter list contains specific doxygen-tags that must appear within the doxygen comment.
 If such a doxygen-tag is missing, a style error will be recorded.
- * `$COMMENT` expects one
+ * `$COMMENT` expects one comment with any content.
- * `$ANYINCLUDES` expects an undefined number of include directives.
-A parameter can be used to provide the amount of include directives that are expected.
-An asterix can be used to explicitly specify an undefined amount of include directives.
+ * `$INCLUDE` expects one include directives.
+A parameter can be used to provide the type of the include directive that is expected: ANY (refers to any type of include), LIB (refers to an include with angular brackets) or LOC (refers to an include with quotation marks) .
- * `$LIBINCLUDES` expects an undefined number of include directives with the include file specified as `<...>`.
-A parameter can be used to provide the amount of include directives that are expected.
-An asterix can be used to explicitly specify an undefined amount of include directives.
- * `$LOCINCLUDES` expects an undefined number of include directives with the include file specified as `"..."`.
-A parameter can be used to provide the amount of include directives that are expected.
-An asterix can be used to explicitly specify an undefined amount of include directives.
- * `$TYPEDEF` expects one type definition
+ * `$TYPEDEF` expects one type definition.
  * `$GLOBVARDEC` expects one global variable declaration containing all the keywords given as parameters.
  * `$GLOBVARDEF` expects one global variable definition containing all the keywords given as parameters.
  * `$FUNCTIONDEC` expects one function declaration containing all the keywords given as parameters.
  * `$FUNCTIONDEF` expects one function definition containing all the keywords given as parameters.
  * `$SEQUENCE` expects a sequence of special tokens as well as a number as the last parameter.
 The style checker then checks the file if the sequence appears as defined (e.g. `$SEQUENCE($DOXYCOMMENT(details, returns),$FUNCTION(static, inline), 5)` to check for five function definitions with the keywords static and inline that is preceeded with a doxygen comment which contains the \details and \returns tags).
- * `$ANYTHING` matches everything, i.e. after this token appears, the rest of the file is not checked to conform any style
+ * `$ANYTHING` matches everything, i.e. after this token appears, the rest of the file is not checked to conform any style.

 Each style token except the `$ANYTHING` can be followed by a parameter list enclosed in parenthesis.
 If no parameter list is provided, the default parameters are used.